Blendify/blender-manual/trunk/blender_docs/manual/physics/cloth/collisions.rst

 - The other objects must be mesh objects.
 - The other objects may move or be themselves deformed by other objects (like an armature or shape key).
 - The other mesh objects must be told to deflect the cloth object.
-- The blend file must be saved in a directory so that simulation results can be saved.
+- The blend-file must be saved in a directory so that simulation results can be saved.
 - You then *Bake* the simulation.
 The simulator computes the shape of the cloth for a frame range.
 - You can then edit the simulation results, or make adjustments to the cloth mesh, at specific frames.
 - You can make adjustments to the environment or deforming objects,